SecureTrading/js-payments/README.md

 ## Browser compatibility:

-> - Internet Explorer 10
+> - Internet Explorer 10 or later
 > - Latest versions of the following:
 >   - Chrome
 >   - Firefox